 15. Cuts and Scrapes: Coconut oil is antiviral and antifungal.
 In my house, I use it as a replacement for Neosporine for cuts and scrapes (although my husband still won’t let his treasured tube go.)
 It adds moisture, promotes healing, reduces the appearance of scars and protects against further damage.
 Mix it with a little tea tree oil for additional anti-inflammatory benefits.

 16. Massage Oil.
 No explanation needed.
+Use as much as you want, for as long as you want!

 18. Hair & Scalp Repair.
 Coconut oil is a powerful deep conditioner that can be used to heal scalp issues like dandruff or damaged/frizzy hair.
 Simply apply on “dead ends” at night for an over-night conditioner, or massage deeply into scalp and leave in for at least 20 minutes before rinsing (can be left in overnight as well!)
 Make sure to only use a small amount and expect to shampoo/rinse once or twice to get it out.

-19. Toothpaste: Most conventional toothpastes contain sodium lauryl sulfates which is a caustic detergent which helps remove grease.
+19. Toothpaste: Most conventional toothpastes contain sodium lauryl sulfates – a caustic detergent which helps remove grease.
 You’ll find it laundry detergents and cleaners.
 It is toxic to the human body and therefore should NOT be swallowed.
 Um, hello… then why is it in my toothpaste AND most body care products that should applied to the skin?
 Liberation: Make your own!
 Coconut oil is an AWESOME base for your own toothpaste creations.
-I mix up 4 tablespoons coconut oil with 2 tablespoons baking soda, and about 30-40 drops of organic essential peppermint oil.
+I mix up 6 tablespoons coconut oil with 2 tablespoons baking soda and about 30-40 drops of organic essential peppermint oil.
 My husband and I LOVE this toothpaste!
 Don’t be thrown off by the fact that it doesn’t “sud” up… that’s a good thing!
 If you need that “sud” feel – add a tablespoon of Peppermint Liquid Castile Soap (I use Dr. Bronner’s brand.)

 20. Furniture Polish: You can actually use coconut oil and a little bit of lemon juice to polish furniture in the house!
 Use only a small amount – and make sure to “test” a small spot first to make sure it meets your expectations.